confluentinc/cp-demo/docs/index.rst

 Setup
 -----

 #.
-In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8GB (default is 2GB) and ensure Docker is allocated at least 2 CPU cores.
+In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8 GB (default is 2 GB) and ensure Docker is allocated at least 2 CPU cores.

 #.
 Clone the `confluentinc/cp-demo GitHub repository <https://github.com/confluentinc/cp-demo>`__: